MileHacker Logo

 Essential Phrases

 Learn a few basic Chinese phrases for daily interactions.
-Even a small effort to speak the local language shows respect and may result in warmer interactions.
+Even a small an effort to use the local language shows respect and may result in warmer interactions.

 Greetings & Questions